-5 This literature overlaps with the Marxist perspective outlined below.
+&lt;sup>6 This literature overlaps with the Marxist perspective outlined below.

-increases in military spending and forces are independent of threat.
+perspective is predicated on existence of MIC (Eisenhower), where internal pressures for increases in military spending and forces are independent of threat.
 They create inefficiencies in the economy and so can have negative economic effects, particularly as the nature of defence production changed during the cold war and became very different from civil).
-This can also have other externality effects through influences on the civil sector and crowding out (Melman, ??; Dunne, 1995) A more Marxist interpretation, would suggest that the capitalist mode of production still would not necessarily be wonderful if military spending and the MIC were removed.
+This can also have other externality effects through influences on the civil sector and crowding out (Melman, 1970, 1985; Dunne, 1995).
+A more Marxist interpretation, would suggest that the capitalist mode of production still would not necessarily be an acceptable system even if military spending and the MIC were removed.